Vaei/PushPawn/README.md

 ## Changelog

+### 2.1.4-beta
+* Auto-Activate scan ability when granted by default

 ### 2.1.3-beta
 * ActivatePushPawnAbility returns a bool so we can ensure Super didn't end the ability (returns false)
 * Remove redundant and now deprecated SetMovementSyncPoint